 CE lauds AMS personnel

-Chief Executive Carrie Lam today visited the Auxiliary Medical Service Headquarters in Ho Man Tin to learn more about the anti-epidemic work they are carrying out.
+Chief Executive Carrie Lam today visited the Auxiliary Medical Service Headquarters in Ho Man Tin to learn more about the service's anti-epidemic work.

 Amid the COVID-19 epidemic, more than 100 AMS members help enforce compulsory quarantine measures daily.